AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Agent Architecture

 \subsection{Adaptive Agent Profile}

-Our framework posits that an agent's identity is not a static set of parameters but an adaptive profile that evolves through lived experience, particularly social interaction.
-This profile serves as the central nexus, integrating the agent's physical state, cognitive processes, and social identity.
-Its evolution is driven by a continuous cycle of action, social engagement, and memory consolidation.
-In this section, we detail the components of this architecture, starting with the primary engine of change, social interaction, followed by the cognitive machinery that processes it, culminating in the unified profile structure.
+An agent's identity is an adaptive profile that evolves through lived experience, particularly social interaction.
+This profile serves as the central nexus, integrating the agent's physical state, cognitive processes, and social identity, and its evolution is driven by a continuous cycle of action, social engagement, and memory consolidation.
+We detail the primary engine of change, social interaction, followed by the cognitive machinery that processes it.